thejohnhoffer/ubuntu_packer/README.md

 - Clone this into that folder with `git clone https://github.com/thejohnhoffer/ubuntu_packer`

-Now, make an Ubuntu VM called 'butterfly0' with data from the 'huge' folder in your home directory.
-When everything's done, you'll be able to 'ssh' into 'butterfly0' on port '2424'.
+Now, make an Ubuntu VM called _butterfly0_ with data from the '~/huge' folder on your host machine.
+When it's all done, you'll be able to _ssh_ into _butterfly0_ on port __2424__.
 The name of the VM always ends with a number to ensure uniqueness.

 ```bash
 python ubuntu_packer/configure.py butterfly ~/huge -s 2424